Dosage Form: gel

 - a large increase in acne

-- Apply Testosterone Gel 1% only to areas that will be covered by a short sleeve T-shirt.
-These areas are your shoulders and upper arms, or stomach area (abdomen), or shoulders, upper arms and stomach area.
+- Apply Testosterone Gel only to the areas of your shoulders and upper arms that will be covered by a short sleeve T-shirt.

-- Wash your hands right away with soap and water after applying Testosterone Gel 1%.
+- Wash your hands right away with soap and water after applying Testosterone Gel.

 - After the gel has dried, cover the application area with clothing.
 Keep the area covered until you have washed the application area well or have showered.